totaljs/jComponent/readme.md

 // isTOUCH == {Boolean} is a global variable and detects touch displays. console.log(isTOUCH);

-// isMOBILE == {Boolean} is a global variable and detects robot/crawler. console.log(isROBOT);
+// isROBOT == {Boolean} is a global variable and detects robot/crawler. console.log(isROBOT);

 // isSTANDALONE == {Boolean} is a global variable and detects standalone mode in mobile devices.